nareshbhatia/react-learning-resources/docs/dev-machine-setup-macos.md

 yarn -v    # should print a version number like v1.22.4
 ```

-Note: Do note use Homebrew to install Yarn because we did not use it to install
+Note: Do not use Homebrew to install Yarn because we did not use it to install
 node.
 See [this issue](https://github.com/yarnpkg/website/issues/913).

 ### Verify ~/.zshrc